 Not another poem about writing poems...

-When poems were engraved on stones
+When poems were engraved on ancient stones

 You’d hope some palaeontologist might engage